uladkasach/clientside-require/readme.md

 # Clientside Module Manager

+The client side module manager is capable of working with modules that utilize the require() function as a promise
+- modules built specifically for the clientside (since frontend development supports only asynchronous loading, as it should)
+- module without dependencies
+- modules that have been transpiled with the cmm transpiler

 ### Usage
 Just like you would utilize in nodejs + async support for better browser experiences.